We may be familiar with the most famous jazz drummers in history, but what about those bringing the music firmly into the 21st Century?

 If you’re looking to discover more about the ‘legends’ we made a list of the most famous jazz drummers in history for you, as well as this in-depth look at the life and albums of the legendary Tony Williams.

-We also published a guide to 10 jazz drum legends and their choice of setups and gear.
+We also rounded up some of the most famous blues drummers in history and published a guide to 10 jazz drum legends and their choice of setups and gear.

 4 thoughts on “The Best Modern Jazz Drummers Playing Today”

 Will Kennedy?
 Jeff Hamilton anyone?
 Steve Smith?
 Steve Gadd?